 Participants in the 401(k) Plan may contribute from 1% of compensation per payroll period up to a maximum percentage per payroll period to be determined by the Benefits Committee.
 In addition, any new participants who do not affirmatively elect otherwise have 3% of their compensation per payroll period automatically contributed to the 401(k) Plan.
-To the extent permitted by the committee, participants are also be able to make after-tax contributions to the 401(k) Plan.
+To the extent permitted by the committee, participants may also make after-tax contributions to the 401(k) Plan.

-We make a matching contribution to each participant's account equal to 50% of the pre-tax contributions the participant makes to the 401(k) Plan up to 5% of the participant's eligible compensation.
+We have made matching contributions to each participant's account equal to 50% of the pre-tax contributions the participant makes to the 401(k) Plan up to 5% of the participant's eligible compensation.
+The Company temporarily suspended its matching contributions to the 401(k) Plan effective April 1, 2009, and reinstated the matching contributions effective February 1, 2010.
 We may, at our discretion, make profit-sharing contributions to the participants' accounts.